-This year PBS celebrates its 50th Anniversary and WCTE will turn 42!
-On August 21st, WCTE will celebrate our 42nd anniversary with a special Day of Support.
-If WCTE-PBS has had an impact on your life or the life of a loved one, we’d love to hear it!
+If WCTE PBS has had an impact on your life or the life of a loved one, we’d love to hear it!
 Let us know what you love about educational, enriching, and inspiring programming by donating here and telling us your favorite PBS program, memory, or what/who your gift is in honor of.
-Donate now for the chance to have your gift acknowledged on-air on August 21st!
-Thank you for supporting and loving WCTE-PBS.
+Donate now to help fund the WCTE PBS Education Endowment and support educational outreach and lifelong learning in the Upper Cumberland.
+Thank you for supporting and loving WCTE PBS.

 Make a gift on behalf of your favorite PBS show or series and we will recognize your gift on-air!

-Make a gift in honor of PBS loyal viewers and we will recognize the viewers and your gift!
+Make a gift on in honor of loyal PBS viewers and we will recognize the viewers and your gift!

 The Need: Educating At-Risk Children

 Rural Upper Cumberland communities face a large number of at-risk children affected by poverty than more urban communities in Tennessee, resulting in a higher number of high school dropouts, incarcerations, opioid addictions, homelessness and generational poverty.
 Many children in the Upper Cumberland are isolated, have limited resources, and lack education.

 Over time, generational poverty creates disheartening challenges.
 It limits the quality of the workforce, decreases job diversity, lowers income levels, and increases the number of children living in poverty.

 Currently, 18.9% of adults in the Upper Cumberland don’t have a high school diploma and 14.7% are living in poverty.
 In Putnam County alone, 40% of students start school below the skill level needed for kindergarten readiness and 58% of them are economically disadvantaged.